Wor-Wic has an open door admission policy. Standard entrance examinations are not required, but free

 for course work.
 High school students who have acquired competencies in courses that are equivalent

-to college or university courses receive college credit after completing one semester/session at the
+to college or university courses receive college credit after completing one term at the

 college, and the course does not need to be repeated.
 Articulation credits are transferable to other